AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/08/page02.md

 #### Task 5.2: Testing the Model with New Non-Defective Images

-Now you’ll take the same steps over to test the model’s capabilities with new images.
+In this task, you’ll take the same steps over to test the model’s capabilities with new images.
 However, instead of picking from the def_front folder, you’ll pick one image from the ok_front folder under test.

 1. In the Quick Test Panel that opens, click on **Browse Local Files (1)**.
 Within the file explorer that opens, navigate to `C:\LabFiles\Dataset\casting_512x512\casting_512x512\ok_front` folder.
 Select any **one image** to perform a quick test **(3)** and then **Open (4)**.